mmariani123/qbs_app/README.md

 App to join prospective QBS candidates with faculty and/or alumni for interviews.

-Current input is input_mm.xlsx - final input formatting needs to be decided by Krissy at her convenience.
+Current input is input_mm.xlsx - final input formatting needs to be decided by Krissy at her convenience, as well as the format of the final output file: final_output.xlsx and desired alterations to the shiny interface.

 Shiny App interface under construction at https://michael-p-mariani.shinyapps.io/qbs_app/